mlochbaum/BQN/spec/token.md

 A comment consists of the hash character `#` and any following text until (not including) the next newline character.
 The initial `#` must not be part of a string literal started earlier.
 Comments are ignored entirely and do not form tokens.

 Identifiers and numeric literals share the same token formation rule.
 These tokens are formed from the *numeric characters* `¯∞π.0123456789` and *alphabetic characters* `_abcdefghijklmnopqrstuvwxyzABCDEFGHIJKLMNOPQRSTUVWXYZ` and the oddball `𝕣`.
 Any sequence of these characters adjacent to each other forms a single token, which is a *numeric literal* if it begins with a numeric character and an *identifier* if it begins with an alphabetic character.
 Numeric literals are also subject to [numeric literal rules](literal.md), which specify which numeric literals are valid and which numbers they represent.
 If the token contains `𝕣` it must be either `𝕣`, `_𝕣`, or `_𝕣_` and is considered a special name (see below).
-As the value taken by this identifier can only be a modifier or composition, the uppercase character `ℝ` is not allowed.
+As the value taken by this identifier can only be a modifier, the uppercase character `ℝ` is not allowed.

 Following this step, the whitespace characters space and tab are ignored, and do not form tokens.
 Only these whitespace characters, and the newline character, which does form a token, are allowed.